codmpm/node-red-contrib-loxone/README.md

 5. Submit a pull request :D

 ### Credits
-Patrik Mayer with great help from [Ladislav Dokulil](https://github.com/alladdin), 2017
+Patrik Mayer with great help from [Ladislav Dokulil](https://github.com/alladdin) without whom this could not be possible, 2017

-I'm not affiliated with [Loxone](https://www.loxone.com/) in any way.

 Many thanks to [Nick O'Leary](https://github.com/knolleary), [Dave Conway-Jones](https://github.com/dceejay/) and everyone else from the node-red Slack-Channel.

 Also the people from the ever helpful [LoxForum](https://www.loxforum.com/) have to be mentioned.

+I'm not affiliated with [Loxone](https://www.loxone.com/) in any way.

 ### License
 MIT